jcoliz/MsSentinel.HandsOnLab.1/README.md

 Clone this repo with submodules so you have the [AzDeploy.Bicep](https://github.com/jcoliz/AzDeploy.Bicep) project handy with the necessary module templates.

 1. Launch VS Code
-1. Close any existing folders if open (File | Close Folder)
 1. Hit [F1], and then type "git clone"
 1. Pick the option "Git clone (Recursive)".
 Be sure to get the "recursive" choice.
 1. Enter "https://github.com/jcoliz/MsSentinel.HandsOnLab.1"
 1. Choose a location to clone into, e.g. "C:\Source"
-1. When prompted to "Open cloned repository?", select "OK"
+1. When prompted to "Open cloned repository?", select "OK" or "Open"

 ### 2. Log into Azure